Skip to main content

 Lan Sheng is open daily from 9:30 AM to 10 PM, which gives it a broad window for planning a Sichuan meal in New York City.
 It is best framed as a casual option rather than a dress-code-driven destination.

 Ordering should stay cuisine-led unless the table already knows the menu: focus on Sichuan as the reason to go, shape the meal around the group's appetite.
-The chef or ownership is not verified as a single named figure, so the decision should be based on cuisine, schedule, casual fit rather than chef-driven storytelling.
+The chef or ownership is not a defining part of the experience, so the decision should be based on cuisine, schedule, casual fit rather than chef-driven storytelling.

 How to decide if it belongs on the short list